-- If necessary, adjust the pressure with the "Air Pressure" regulator knob (Figure 2-3) until the needle on the pressure gage is centered at 80 PSI.
+- 17. The regulator is set to 0 when the unit is shipped.
+Adjust the pressure with the "Air Pressure" regulator knob (Figure 2.3a) until the needle on the pressure gage is centered at 80 PSI.
 Pull the knob out to unlock the regulator before adjusting.
-To increase the pressure, turn the knob clockwise. - 17.
-Firmly hold the nozzle inside the WorkStation or hood, and step on the footswitch.
+To increase the pressure, turn the knob clockwise. - 18.
+Firmly hold the nozzle inside the workstation or hood, and step on the footswitch.
 Be sure the nozzle is pointed away from the glass window.
-Air should immediately escape from the nozzle and the modulator will hum audibly, indicating that it is working properly.
-Both the air and the modulator should stop when the foot is lifted.
+Air should immediately flow from the nozzle and the modulator will hum audibly, indicating that it is working properly.
+The display will read BLASTING.
+As air flows out of the nozzle, observe that the Service light on the control panel is lit and the display reads: NO POWDER FLOW.

+Both the air and the modulator should stop when the foot is lifted from the footswitch.

-The air that comes out of the nozzle contains abrasive.
-Do not point the nozzle at anything that could be harmed or damaged as a result of abrasive flow, especially the WorkStation glass window.
+CAUTION: The air that comes out of the nozzle contains abrasive.
+Do not point the nozzle at anything that could be harmed or damaged as a result of abrasive flow, especially the workstation glass window.